choinhet/excelipy/README.md

 xlsxwritter.
 It allows you to define Excel files using Python objects, which can be more intuitive and easier to manage than writing raw Excel files.
+It also has auto-width detection that uses PIL under the hood :)

 ## Simple Example